LAKE BARKLEY PARTNERSHIP

 TREASURER BOB HAYES

-BILLY RAY COURSEY, EDDYVILLE RIVERPORT AND INDUSTRIAL DEVELOPMENT AUTHORITY
+BILLY RAY COURSEY, EDDYVILLE RIVERPORT

 CHRIS COOK, FARMERS BANK AND TRUST, MARION